rafaeltonholo/svg-to-compose/README.md

 Replacing `<s2c path>` to the folder's path where you stored the script

 ### Dependencies
-This script relies in three others to perform the optimization:
+This script relies on three others to perform the optimization:
 - [SVGO](https://github.com/svg/svgo): Optmizes the SVG reducing the paths.
 ```sh
 npm -g install svgo
 ```
-- [SVG2VectorDrawable](https://github.com/Ashung/svg2vectordrawable): Converts the SVG to a Android Vector.
+- [SVG2VectorDrawable](https://github.com/Ashung/svg2vectordrawable): Converts the SVG to an Android Vector.
 ```sh
 npm install -g svg2vectordrawable
 ```